What parents need to know

 Is it any good?

-Disney expanded the simple story with vivid and endearing characters and memorable songs.
-The animation is gorgeously detailed and inventive.
+Disney expanded this simple story with vivid and endearing characters, memorable songs, and gorgeously detailed and inventive animation.
 In one musical number, as the stepsisters squawk their way through their singing lesson in another room, Cinderella sings sweetly as she scrubs the floor, reflected in dozens of soap bubbles.
 In another delightful musical number, the fairy godmother sings "Bibbidi Bobbidi Boo" as she transforms a pumpkin into a coach, the mice into horses, the horse into a coachman, and finally, Cinderella's rags into a magnificent ballgown.
 The scene when the Duke comes looking for the girl whose foot will fit the glass slipper is very suspenseful and highly satisfying.

 Families can talk about...

-Families can talk about how many people are troubled by the passive heroine, who meekly accepts her abusive situation and waits to be rescued.
+Families can talk about how many people are troubled by Cinderella as a passive heroine who meekly accepts her abusive situation and waits to be rescued.
 It's worth discussing, with both boys and girls, what some of her alternatives could have been ("If you were Cinderella, would you do what that mean lady told you?"), and making sure that they have some exposure to stories with heroines who save themselves.

 Talk about how the women are depicted in the movie.
 What kinds of stereotypes about appearance and behavior do you notice?
 For younger kids: Why are the stepsisters ugly and Cinderella pretty?
 What would the story be like if Cinderella was ugly?